learn-co-students/array-CRUD-lab-online-web-pt-051319/README.md

 ## Instructions

 In this lab, we will be coding the solutions for each of the above tasks in the body of a method.
 In `lib/array_crud.rb` we've defined a series of methods for you, each of which is responsible for one of the tasks above.
-Your job is to write the code in the body of each method to get the test passing.
+Your job is to write the code in the body of each method to get the test passing.989510  Mskc

 Let's go through the first challenge together.